Bruno Koba

 Medium-term goals (3–7 years).
 These require more thought.
 A diversified portfolio with some downside protection may make sense, depending on your flexibility on timing.

 Long-term goals (7+ years).
 This is where the compounding math most strongly favors investing over saving.
 For retirement accounts and long-horizon goals, the risk of market volatility is substantially offset by time.
+Once you've started investing, regularly reviewing your portfolio ensures your money stays aligned with your goals.

 The framework doesn't answer every question, but it provides a starting point: match the tool to the timeline, not to the anxiety level.